wp-plugins/modern-related-posts/readme.txt

 * Touch and drag the slider.
 * Provide a lot of options to set, flexible configuration appearance.
 * Display related posts via categories, tags or customize.

-Note: Before I have a file name is spelled wrong, now changed back.
-If you encounter errors when upgrading plugin, please delete and re-install.
-Do not worry this will not delete your saved data.
-I'm sorry to bring you trouble, please understand.

 [Read More](http://www.wphigh.com/portfolio/modern-related-posts)